watzon/salesforce-angular2-boilerplate/README.md

 So far things seem to be working well for the most part.
 Some things that I have noticed are:

 + Visualforce Remoting and WebServices use different date formats.
 I have tried to compensate for those differences in the Salesforce service with the `parseSoapResult` and `convertDate` methods, but I may have missed an edge case.
-+ When attempting to access things like a Contact's `PhotoUrl` or Attachments Salesforce will require you to be logged in before it can show them.
-This may cause weird effects while developing locally if your Salesforce session ends.

 ### License